Shotgun Stories: Critical reception

-Shotgun Stories has positive reviews, earning an 90% "Certified Fresh" rating at Rotten Tomatoes from 49 reviews, with an average rating of 7.3/10.
+Shotgun Stories has positive reviews, earning an 90% rating at Rotten Tomatoes from 49 reviews, with an average rating of 7.3/10.
 The site's critical consensus reads: "Thanks to a talented cast and its uncommon depth, Nichols' debut manages to rise above its overly familiar plot."

 It appeared on several critics' top ten lists of the best films of 2008.
-Bill White of the Seattle Post-Intelligencer named it the best film of 2008, Philip Martin of the Arkansas Democrat-Gazette named it the 3rd best film of 2008, David Edelstein of New York magazine named it the 8th best film of 2008, and Roger Ebert of Chicago Sun-Times named it one of the best films of the year.
+Bill White of the Seattle Post-Intelligencer named it the best film of 2008, Philip Martin of the Arkansas Democrat-Gazette named it the third best film of 2008, David Edelstein of New York magazine named it the eighth best film of 2008, and Roger Ebert of Chicago Sun-Times named it one of the best films of the year.